-$^{^{1}}$ As long as the economy is not a small open economy and the domestic savings supply has some impact on interest rates.
+1As long as the economy is not a small open economy and the domestic savings supply has some impact on interest rates.
 In Straub (2019) and Mian et al. (2021), an increase in inequality lowers interest rates when savings behavior is non-homothetic.

-$^{^{2}}$ As noted in Piketty and Saez (2013b) and Atkinson and Sandmo (1980), this trade-off is conceptually orthogonal to inefficiency concerns.
+2As noted in Piketty and Saez (2013b) and Atkinson and Sandmo (1980), this trade-off is conceptually orthogonal to inefficiency concerns.

-3Importantly, the presence of a trade-off does not depend on why high income households have greater marginal propensities to save.
+$^{^{3}}$ Importantly, the presence of a trade-off does not depend on why high income households have greater marginal propensities to save.

 and investment is large relative to other channels.
 Using a redistributive labor income tax as an illustrative case, I decompose the steady state (long run) welfare impact of a small increase in the tax into the benefits of greater equality, the standard efficiency costs of distorted labor supply, and the costs associated with my new channel.
 This decomposition facilitates a back-of-the-envelope comparison between the welfare impact of labor supply distortions, which depend on the long run aggregate labor supply elasticity, and my channel, which depends on the elasticity of capital to the permanent income distribution.
 I present a sufficient statistic formula for this elasticity, and estimate its terms using U.S. household panel data.
-I show that the size of my channel is between 1/5 and 1/2 that of labor supply distortions, depending on the estimated degree of non-homothetic savings, as well as the elasticity of firm investment and household savings to increased borrowing costs.
-These results suggest that this channel may be large enough to matter when determining optimal policy.
+I show that the size of my channel is between 1/5 and 1/2 that of labor supply distortions, suggesting that it is large enough to matter when determining optimal policy.

 While illustrative of the relative importance of the non-homothetic savings channel for small policy changes in the long run, the sufficient statistic exercise cannot speak to the channel's importance for large policy changes in the short run or quantify the fraction of the total costs of redistribution that can be attributed to this channel.
 To answer these questions, I solve a quantitative OLG model with un-insurable idiosyncratic labor income risk and non-homothetic savings behavior, and calibrate it to the United States in 2019.
 I consider the effect of funding a universal lump-sum transfer by increasing average labor income taxes.
 In particular, I solve for the trade-off between greater redistribution and average consumption.
-I isolate the effects of my channel, and find that it can account for around 1/5 of the overall trade-off in the long run.
-I am currently in the process of quantifying the role my channel plays in the short run by examining the trade-off between redistribution and consumption along the transition path.
+I isolate the effects of my channel, and find that it can account for around 1/4 of the overall trade-off in the long run.
+The next step will be to quantify the role my channel plays in the short run trade-off.

 Framework and Methodology.
-I begin by studying a simple closed-economy OLG model with a possible motive for bequests and two labor productivity types.
+I begin by studying a simple closed-economy OLG model with a possible motive for bequests and 2 labor productivity types.
 The model nests several prominent micro-foundations for non-homothetic savings behavior.
-In particular both bequests and consumption later in life can be considered luxury goods (De Nardi, 2004, Mian et al., 2021, Straub, 2019), and high-productivity households may discount the future less than low-productivity households (De Nardi and Fella, 2017).4 I first consider the impact of lump-sum permanent income redistribution from the high-productivity households to the low-productivity households on steady state welfare, defined as the Pareto weighted sum of each type's lifetime utility.
-An unconstrained planner who could choose any feasible allocation would redistribute resources until the Pareto-weighted marginal utility of consumption was equal across households - the first best level of inequality.
-A welfare trade-off exists whenever the optimal redistribution policy for a fiscal policy maker constrained to using the lump-sum tax results in more inequality than first best.
+In particular both bequests and consumption later in life can be considered luxury goods (De Nardi, 2004, Mian et al., 2021, Straub, 2019), and high-productivity households may discount the future less than low-productivity households (De Nardi and Fella, 2017).
+I first consider the impact of lump-sum permanent income redistribution from the high-productivity households to the low-productivity households on steady state welfare, defined as the Pareto weighted sum of each type's lifetime utility.
+An unconstrained planner would redistribute resources until the Pareto-weighted marginal utility of consumption was equal across households - the first best level of inequality.
+A welfare trade-off exists whenever the optimal redistribution policy for a constrained fiscal policy maker results in more inequality than first best.